List of unproduced television projects based on Marvel Comics: Ruby-Spears Thor

 Artwork by Jack Kirby from a planned Thor animated series, in the 1980s, by Ruby-Spears Productions has surfaced.

+Mort the Dead Teenager

+In late 1996, Wizard had reported on a potential primetime adaptation of the 4-issue miniseries Mort the Dead Teenager in negotiations to be broadcast on UPN.

 Captain America

 In the 1990s, a planned Captain America animated series from Saban Entertainment to air on Fox Kids proposed that Captain America's true name was Tommy Tompkins, with "Steve Rogers" being a cover name assigned to him by the U.S. Army.
 The Red Skull would appear as the main antagonist.
 The series was cancelled during production with scripts written, characters designed and a one-minute pitch film produced, because of Marvel's bankruptcy.

+Rocket Racer

+In 2006, writer Rick Remender pitched an animated Rocket Racer television series for Marvel, but it got canceled for unknown reasons just as it was completely outlined.

 Marvel Era

 In 2012-2013, Powerhouse Animation Studios pitched an idea for an animated Marvel series titled Marvel Era.
 The shorts series was to be made in time with Marvel's 75th anniversary and would have consisted of stand alone stories focusing on different Marvel characters in different eras with different animation styles.
 CEO Brad Graeber revealed that 14 concepts were pitched including, "A 40's Captain America d-day story in the style of Fleischer Studios, a Sub-Mariner U-boat story, a 60's X-Men story that featured a mutant who led a cult with his powers.
 There was also a very cinema 70's Luke Cage and Iron Fist, an 80's Punisher story that leaned into Scarface and Miami Vice, and a Deadpool story made based on cheesy 90's cartoons."
 The project was cancelled due to the then current shift in management at Marvel, following The Walt Disney Company's purchase.
 In 2021, Graeber revealed the animation test that was pitched to Marvel.